KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FortniteStats by yourdawi](https://github.com/yourdawi/MMM-FortniteStats)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-FortniteStats.js`: Replace it with built-in fetch.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-Fortune by mykle1](https://github.com/mykle1/MMM-Fortune)

 1. `package.json` issue: Normalized value of bugs field is an empty object.
 Deleted.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-Fortune.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-FrameLight by RaspiManu](https://github.com/RaspiManu/MMM-FrameLight)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-FrameLight.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `color_picker.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.